 - how to get the full terms and conditions of the contract

 - the retailer’s contact details

-Retailers must use these fact sheets when they present, market or advertise pricing information to customers, including in door-to-door sales.
-When telemarketing to customers, retailers must advise customers that the fact sheet is available and post it to the customer on request.
+Retailers must use the plan documents when they present, market or advertise pricing information to customers, including in door-to-door sales.
+On their website, retailers must publish a link to the BPID.
+When telemarketing to customers, retailers must advise customers that the BPID is available and send it to the customer on request.

 By specifying in the Guidelines the manner and form in which this offer information is presented by retailers, the AER aims to create a ‘standard’ form of presenting information to consumers, giving them confidence in the accuracy and comparability of this information.